Andrews University: Public art

 Artworks on the campus include Corten Steel Sculpture, Legacy of Leadership, and Regeneration.

 Corten Steel Sculpture (1966–1967) was designed by Timothy Malone while he was a graduate student and part-time instructor at the University of Notre Dame.
 The Corten steel sculpture weighs 1300 lbs and bears the Andrews University motto and the text "Corpus, Mens, Spiritus" on one side; the opposite side displays an imperfect circle that represents the globe and two curved meridian lines.
 It was supposed to be installed in December 1966, but was postponed until April 1967 due to Malone's illness and an "imbalance" in the sculpture.

 Academics

-The university is made up of eight schools/colleges, offering 130 undergraduate majors and 70 graduate majors.
+Following a major reorganization in 2019, the university is currently made up of five major academic units, offering 130 undergraduate majors and 70 graduate majors.
 In addition, post-graduate degrees in several areas are supervised by the School of Graduate Studies.
 Its most popular undergraduate majors, in terms of 2021 graduates, were: